Chevrolet Silverado EV

 Automatic Driver Recognition

-Driver "Fingerprint": The system automatically recognizes the driver through the mobile app, eliminating the need for manual profile selection and ensuring a personalized experience, regardless of who used the truck last.
+Driver "Fingerprint": UWB technology’s ability to detect location with centimeter-level accuracy enables the system to automatically recognizes who is in the driver’s seat through the mobile or smartwatch app.
+This eliminates the need for manual profile selection and ensures a personalized experience, regardless of who used the truck last.

 Ergonomic Settings: Seats, mirrors, steering wheel, and other controls automatically adjust to the driver's preset positions, creating immediate comfort and optimal ergonomics.